danielstocks/lizard/README.md

 ## Development

 Requires Node.js v22 or greater.
-I'm using [Volta](https://volta.sh) to automatically switch Node.js versions between projects.
+I'm personally using [Volta](https://volta.sh) to automatically switch Node.js versions between projects.

-Install dependencies with `npm install` and you are ready to go.
+Install project dependencies (very few) with `npm install` and you are ready to go.

 ### Project Structure

 - apps
-  - cli
+  - cli - Tiny impmentation of game playable through a CLI
-  - server
+  - server - A stateless implementation playable over HTTP
-  - client
+  - client - A web browser UI implementation that uses server as back-end
 - packages
-  - game
+  - game - Core game logic, usable both on client/server.
-  - util
+  - util - Utility functions like shuffle()

+### Run game

+The easiest way to test the game is to run `npm run cli` to run the CLI implenntation of the game.

+To run the game in a web browser you'll need to `npm run sever` and `npm run client` and open open up `http://localhost:5173/` in your favorite web browser

 ### Run Tests